Do These Interior Renovations Actually Help Sell a House?

 Attic Conversion to Living Area

-Converting an attic into living space carries a hefty up-front price tag and aside from adding square footage, this interior renovation project, according to this study, does not appear to help sell a home.
+Converting an attic into living space carries a hefty up-front price tag and aside from adding square footage, this interior renovation project, does not appear to help sell a home.
 The report reveals that only 2 percent of Realtors encourage homeowners to take on the conversion and none of them reported a home sale from the project.
-In other news, there’s an attic problem with new construction homes you should know.